 But of course!
 Current streakers are welcome, as are past streakers and never-before streakers.

-Again, but of course!
-Keep it up for a year, and you can join the Streak Registry on the United States Running Streak Association’s website.
+A Parent’s Guide To a Successful Run Streak United States Running Streak Association’s website.
 You need to be reasonably fit before you attempt anything like this.
-The United States Running Streak Association recommends that potential streakers should have been We may earn commission from links on this page, but we only recommend products we back.
+The United States Running Streak Association recommends that potential streakers should have been running on a regular basis for at least six months.

 What’s the longest active running streak?

-Isn’t running every single day bad for you?
-Shouldn’t on Facebook, Shoes & Gear Instagram, or tweet @runnersworld using the tag #RWRunStreak.
+Avoid These Mistakes During the Holiday Run Streak on Facebook, tag us on Instagram, or tweet @runnersworld using the tag #RWRunStreak.
 If you have questions we haven’t addressed.
 We’ll do our best to respond to them.